 What Happens if a Tenant Violates a Lease?

-If a tenant violates a lease, the landlord may try to resolve the problem by giving the tenant a chance to fix it (unless the violation is major, such as using the property to sell or manufacture illegal drugs).
+If a tenant violates a lease, the landlord may try to resolve the problem by allowing the tenant to fix it (unless the violation is significant, such as using the property to sell or manufacture illegal drugs).
 If the issue is not resolved within a specific period (as set by state law), the landlord can begin eviction to remove the tenant.

 Common lease violations include unpaid rent and utility bills, damage to the property, and the tenant breaking the law.